dipth/cpsms/README.md

 **Please note:** Your mobile number must be prepended with the country-code, for instance: 4512345678 for a danish number (45).

 By doing this, the variables will automatically be set when RVM sets the environment.

+If you just wish to run the existing test suite, you don't need to set these values, as VCR will simply use existing recordings for communication with the API.